RITES OF PASSAGE

 show us what

-you've got, bring it off campus, and share it with our international
+you've achieved, bring it off campus, and share it with our international

 We believe there exists tremendous unexposed

-quality amongst people pursuing degrees in the visual arts.
+quality among people pursuing degrees in the visual arts.
 Revealing new artists is part of our non-profit mission!

 any questions here.